myopia Control with MiyoSmart

 What are the risk factors for myopia?

 Parental myopia, myopic siblings, Asian ancestry, myopia that appears before the age of 7, rigorous academic pursuits (high near visual demands) particularly at younger ages and limited outdoor activity all can be used to predict myopia and its progression to high myopia.
 Patients with high degrees of myopia experience a poorer quality of life than those with low to moderate myopia.
 Refractive surgery can also be affected, with outcomes generally better in patients with lower prescriptions.
 Myopia control therapy can help change the future of your child’s myopia progression and significantly reduce the risk of future visual impairment.
+Every diopter matters.

 D.I.M.S.
-Lenses – MiYOSMART
+Lenses – MiyoSmart

-– Curbs myopia progression on average by 59%
+– Curbs myopia progression, on average 59%

-– Slows axial eye growth on average by 60%
+– Slows axial eye growth, on average by 60%

 – completely halted myopia progression in over 20% of study participants